dougperkins/peer_cities/readme.md

-# Peer Cities
+# Temporal Peer Cities

+## Description

-This project aims to help cities identify their "housing peer cities" - cities that are similar with regard to a set of housing-related variables.
-It improves upon existing tools to do so by:
+This project aims to help cities identify their "housing peer cities" - cities that are similar with regard to a set of variables (currently only housing-related variables).
+It improves upon existing tools to do so by deriving temporal versions of these variables.
+Cities are clustered and have their peers identified by both the current state of their housing situation, as other analyses and tools have done, and by their housing variables' trajectories over time.
+This prevents pairs of cities from being considered peers if, for example, they appear similar today, but one has had a continuously worsening housing crisis from 2009-2023 and the other a continuously improving housing crisis in the same period.

-- Improving upon the set of American Community Survey (ACS) variables used to cluster cities

-- Deriving temporal versions of these variables, so that clustering captures
+## Data

-Data is from the 2023, 2018, and 2013 American Community Survey 5-year data, accessed using their API via the tidycensus R library with a Census API key.
+Most of the data is from the 2023, 2018, and 2013 **American Community Survey** 5-year data, accessed using their API via the tidycensus R library with a Census API key.
+To simplify development, the project is currently following the [process](https://www.chicagofed.org/region/peer-cities-identification-tool/about-the-peer-cities-identification-tool) used by the Federal Reserve Bank of Chicago in their Peer City Identification Tool (PCIT).
+The PCIT, based on an earlier project, includes 960 places across the United States that meet one of the following criteria:

+- The place was incorporated, with at least 25,000 population by the 1960 census.

+- The place was incorporated, with at least 50,000 population by the 2010 census.

+Seven of the places in the PCIT were deincorporated by 2010, and these (all in New Jersey) use data for their presently-existing township boundaries.
+Ten of them are places which between 1960 and 2010 annexed all or nearly all of their county, and data for these are reported using their county boundaries.
+The list of these can be found in the link to the PCIT process above.
+For each year of ACS data, the data for the set of cities included in the PCIT is gathered from a combination of data from their "place", "township", and "county" geographies.
+ACS data at the "metropolitan statistical area/micropolitan statistical area" level is also gathered for each year in order to derive the percent of metropolitan area population variable.

+Data from **tigris** is additionally used (currently only city area in square miles) for the derivation of variables from ACS variables (currently only housing units per square mile).
+This data is similarly from 2023, 2018, and 2013, and uses the same geographies.

+## How it Works

+The project currently, for development purposes, uses a carefully selected subset of six distinct housing features, which become 18 features when the three years' data are loaded, and become 36 features when difference variables are created between them.

+The project currently scales the data and uses **PCA**, **kPCA (RBF)**, and **kPCA (polynomial)** dimension reduction as preprocessing methods, and for each resulting dataset uses **k-means**, **hierarchical**, and **HDBScan** clustering to attempt to uncover the structure of the data.
+HDBScan's MinPts hyperparameter is tuned with grid search and comparison across 10+ internal clustering evaluation metrics.
+Whichever clustering method results in the best clustering, according to comparison across the same 10+ internal clustering evaluation metrics, is the one that is used for determining the peer list for that particular dimension-reduced dataset.

+The dimension-reduced space and clustering are then put to use, as the cities outside of the chosen city's cluster are filtered out, and the city's nearest neighbors within dimension-reduced space are considered potential peers.
+Currently, each of these lists of peers are arbitrarily intersected to create a final list of peers which are both near the chosen city and are within the same cluster in every dimension-reduced space.

+## How To Use

-Clone this project and run top_level.R line by line in RStudio.
+- Clone this project from https://github.com/dougperkins/peer_cities.git

+- Run 1_top_level.R line by line in RStudio (this will ultimately be optional, as there will be a streamlit tool)

-Dependencies are imported at the top of top_level.R
+Dependencies are imported at the top of top_level.R in the p_load() call

 ## Directory Structure

-- **`notebooks/`**
-  Includes Jupyter Notebooks for exploratory data analysis (EDA), prototyping, and documenting workflows.

 - **`references/`**
   Stores external resources such as research papers, datasets, or documentation that provide context.